WORKSHOPS

 • Case examples using models like USEtox, LC-IMPACT, or CSIRO tools

-• Emerging guidance and regulatory expectations
+• merging guidance and regulatory expectations

 WORKSHOP 7: Beyond Compliance: Contaminant Strategy as a Business Advantage